 The Cornell Center for Materials Research is offering a summer program with stipend.
 Students will work with Cornell faculty on interdisciplinary materials research projects involving chemistry, physics, materials science and engineering disciplines, and will also participate in an organized program of lectures, mini-courses, laboratory visits and recreational activities.
 More information can be found at http://www.ccmr.cornell.edu/reu .
 Open to undergraduates who are US Citizens or permanent residents.

-Cornell University is pleased to announce its Research Experiences for Undergraduates (REU) program in Observational Astronomy.
+Cornell University is pleased to announce its summer Research Experiences for Undergraduates (REU) program in Observational Astronomy.
 Students will work on individual research projects with Cornell faculty and research staff on a wide range of topics in planetary science, astronomical instrumentation, astrophysics, general relativity and cosmology.
 This web page contains more information and a link to the application form http://astro.cornell.edu/specialprograms/reu/index.html.
 United States citizens or permanent residents who have completed 1 to 3 years of undergraduate academic training by June of summer of internship are eligible.